staincrazy/Api-And-Load-Test-Tool/README.md

 ### --- IMPORTANT NOTE: ---

-This test was a part of a challenge task, but no longer required.
+This test was a part of a challenge, but no longer required.
 So for now test literally does nothing, but the purpose was to test specific endpoint, by sending random data sequence within specified time period.
 So if your endpoint requires accepts similar AUTH type and data, you can use it for your purposes.